 Bonds: Debt instruments with a fixed or variable rate of interest and generally with a fixed maturity and redemption date.
 The most common issuers are major companies, government bodies such as the federal government and the cantons, public institutions, and international organizations such as the World Bank or the International Monetary Fund.
 Commodities: A tradeable item that can be further processed and sold.
-Industrial (metals), agricultural (wool, wheat, sugar) and bulk commodities (coal, iron ore) are examples.
-It is possible to invest in physical commodities or in derivatives based on commodity prices.
+Industrial (metals), agricultural (wool, wheat, sugar) and bulk commodities (coal, iron ore) are derivatives based on commodity prices.